omni-us/jsonargparse/README.rst

   of :code:`*args` and :code:`**kwargs`.
 It does not check the code to identify if :code:`super().__init__` is called or with which arguments.

-Since keyword arguments with unsupported types are ignored, during development it might be desired to know which arguments are ignored and the specific reason.
-This can be done by initializing :class:`.ArgumentParser` with :code:`logger={'level': 'DEBUG'}`.
-For more details about logging go to section :ref:`logging`.
+- Arguments whose name starts with :code:`_` are considered for internal use and ignored.

+- The signature methods have a :code:`skip` parameters which can be used to exclude adding some arguments, e.g.
+  :code:`parser.add_method_arguments(MyClass, 'mymethod', skip={'flag'})`.

 Some use cases could require adding arguments from multiple classes and be desired that some parameters get a value automatically computed from other